-Medly Therapeutics’ platform is the work of co-inventors Drs.
+Medly is the work of co-inventors Drs.
 Heather Ross and Joseph Cafazzo, awarded UHN joint Inventors of the Year in 2022 for the technology.
 Medly transforms care for heart failure patients and offers remote care from anywhere.
-Medly includes a Health Canada approved medical device that reduces heart failure management costs and hospitalizations by 50%.
+The platform is an innovative digital self management and 24/7 monitoring technology for patients living with heart failure and other chronic conditions.

 Developed at the University Health Network in concert with its Peter Munk Cardiac Centre (PMCC) and Centre for Digital Therapeutics as well as the Ted Rogers Centre for Heart Research, the Medly program is a first of its kind in Ontario and Canada.
 The program uses the Medly management algorithm developed by heart failure clinicians to rapidly assess and triage patients, and creates a new role in the heart failure care delivery model - a Medly coordinator role overseeing patient care.

-The Medly Platform is an innovative digital self management and 24/7 monitoring technology for patients living with heart failure and a great example of UHN's leadership in developing and scaling digital health and AI solutions.
+The platform is a great example of UHN's leadership in developing and scaling digital health and AI solutions.
 Based on discoveries of UHN’s Drs.
-Heather Ross and Joseph Cafazzo, Executive Director, Biomedical Engineering, the Centre for Digital Therapeutics, and Healthcare Human Factors (HHF) at UHN, and Wolfond Chair in Digital Health, this fit-in-your pocket companion for heart care supports patients with multiple chronic conditions including congestive heart failure (CHF), hypertension and COPD – and can do so from anywhere.
+Heather Ross and Joseph Cafazzo, Executive Director, Biomedical Engineering, the Centre for Digital Therapeutics, and Healthcare Human Factors (HHF) at UHN, and Wolfond Chair in Digital Health, this fit-in-your pocket companion for heart care supports patients with multiple chronic conditions including congestive heart failure (CHF), hypertension and COPD.
+In 2025, UHN Commercialization entered into a development partnership with VITALL Intelligence to help bring Medly HF to more patients.

 *Source: Heart and Stroke Foundation.

-Medly’s core technology powers an app already in use with more than 800 cardiology patients at the Peter Munk Cardiac Centre.
+Medly’s core technology powers an app already in use with more than n use with more than 1000 cardiology patients in 5 Toronto based hospital sites.
 To date, Medly has led to 50% fewer HF related hospitalizations, a 24% reduction in other hospitalizations and improved clinician to patient ratios.
 In addition to improved health outcomes, patients using Medly report greater self-management support, peace of mind, and a better relationship with their health care team.

 “Today’s health system is too focused on treating patients once they become acutely ill and end up in hospital,” said Dr. Heather Ross, Division Head of Cardiology at the Peter Munk Cardiac Centre and co-inventor of the Medly platform.
 “Leveraging the incredible power of big data, artificial intelligence and predictive analytics, Medly provides a more proactive, scalable and affordable solution to manage the epidemic of heart failure.”